bachnguyen234/cs323-project-4/README.md

 ## Major Design Decisions

 **Consistent Randomized Input Generation**
-All methods (Baseline - no encryption, Paillier, Shamir, and Differential Privacy) operate on the same randomly generated integer dataset for each sample size $n$.
+- All methods (Baseline - no encryption, Paillier, Shamir, and Differential Privacy) operate on the same randomly generated integer dataset for each sample size $n$.
 Values are drawn uniformly between predefined minimum and maximum bounds.
 A fixed random seed is set before each run to ensure reproducibility of results and consistency across experiments.
 This ensures every method processes identical input data for fair performance comparison.

 **Dynamic Cryptographic Parameters**

 Paillier encryption uses a single 3072-bit key pair for all tests to ensure consistent encryption and decryption overhead across varying dataset sizes.
 Shamir’s Secret Sharing dynamically adjusts parameters per dataset size:
 - The number of parties equals the dataset size ($n$)
 - The reconstruction threshold is set to $t=⌊n/2⌋$
 - A fixed 3072-bit prime $p$ is generated for share computation

+**Differential Privacy Implementation**
+- The Differential Privacy (DP) approach applies the Laplace mechanism with a fixed privacy budget of ($\epsilon = 1.0$).
+- DP computations are performed after the standard (non-private) mean is calculated, with Laplace noise added based on the bounded sensitivity:
+$\Delta f = \frac{(\text{max} - \text{min})}{n}$